numericalalgorithmsgroup/pybobyqa/README.rst

 More details about Py-BOBYQA and its enhancements over BOBYQA can be found in our papers:

-1. Coralia Cartis, Jan Fiala, Benjamina Marteau and Lindon Roberts, `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://doi.org/10.1145/3338517>`_, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41 [`preprint <https://arxiv.org/abs/1804.00154>`_]
+1. Coralia Cartis, Jan Fiala, Benjamin Marteau and Lindon Roberts, `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://doi.org/10.1145/3338517>`_, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41 [`preprint <https://arxiv.org/abs/1804.00154>`_]
 2. Coralia Cartis, Lindon Roberts and Oliver Sheridan-Methven, `Escaping local minima with derivative-free methods: a numerical investigation <https://doi.org/10.1080/02331934.2021.1883015>`_, *Optimization* (2021). [`preprint <https://arxiv.org/abs/1812.11343>`_]

 Please cite [1] when using Py-BOBYQA for local optimization, and [1,2] when using Py-BOBYQA's global optimization heuristic functionality.
 For reproducibility of all figures, please feel free to contact the authors.